maliMirkec/personal-website/source/_posts/spg.md

 ## Bonus: JAMstack templates

-If you don't want to spend to much time on configuring your project, you could benefit from [JAMstack templates].
+If you don't want to spend too much time on configuring your project, you could benefit from [JAMstack templates].
 Some of these templates are already preconfigured with CMS which could save you much time.
 You could also learn a lot by examining the code.
-Try to install a template, compare it to the other and choose the best one for you.
+Try to install a template, compare it to others and choose the best one for you.

 ## Conclusion

-In this age of JAMstack and static page generators.
+Static Page Generators are a fast and reliable way to build a website.
+You could build a non-trivial and highly customized website with a generator nowadays.
+[Smashing Magazine] moved to JAMstack last year, and they managed to speed up their site significantly.
+There are other successful examples of static websites, and they all share the same ideology — to produce static resources and deliver them over the Content Delivery Networks for faster loading and better user experience.

+There are so much more you could do with your static website: from using Wordpress REST API as a backend to using Lambda functions.
+There are excellent solutions even for simple websites, like using [HTTPS out of the box] or [handling form submissions].

+I hope you learned something.
+Consider using a static page generator next time you think of a new project.

 [Jekyll Exporter]: https://wordpress.org/plugins/jekyll-exporter/
 [wp2middleman]: https://github.com/mdb/wp2middleman